megardn/PennLINC.github.io/docs/TheWay/TheWay.md

 ---
 layout: default
-title: The Way
+title: Documentation
-has_children: false
+has_children: true
-nav_order: 6
-permalink: docs/TheWay
 has_toc: true
+nav_order: 3
 ---

+Here is The Way to do science